 Step 7: Finish the Steak and Let it Rest

-Important Note 2: Remove the steak when it’s 5-10°F below the desired level of doneness.
-Keep in mind that the steak will continue to cook as it rests, causing the temperature to increase another 5-10 °F.
+Check the internal temperature of the steak and remove it once it reaches the desired level of doneness.
+An important tip to remember: Take the steak off the heat when it’s 15-20°F below the desired doneness.
+Keep in mind that the steak will continue to cook as it rests, causing the temperature to increase by another 15-20°F.

 Step 8: Cook the Frites